tuanldas/cheatsheets/Writerside/topics/Overview.md

 ### Meta tags {.row-span-3}

-The meta tag describes meta data within an HTML document.
+The meta tag describes metadata within an HTML document.
 It explains additional material about the HTML.

 ```html